vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2025-0013/README.md

 ### 3. What should I do to protect myself?

-To ensure full protection for your organization, install one of the update versions listed in the VMware Security Advisory.
+The most reliable way to remove these vulnerabilities is to install one of the update versions listed in the VMware Security Advisory.
 Patches are cumulative; versions newer than those listed will also resolve the issues.

 ### 4. What products are affected?